Countries and carriers around the globe ground the 737 Max 8

 SINGAPORE — A growing number of airlines around the world have grounded their Boeing 737 Max 8 jets following the crash of an Ethiopian Airlines plane that killed 157 people on Sunday, five months after a similar Indonesian Lion Air jet plunged into the ocean, killing 189.
-Some countries have also closed their airspace to the jets.
-Here is a list of airlines and countries that have grounded the aircraft so far.
+Some airlines and countries that have grounded the aircraft so far:

 CHINA